Catholics everywhere are talking about it.

 2. Remember to fast.

-on Ash Wednesday for Catholics ages 18 to 59.
+Fasting is mandatory on Ash Wednesday for Catholics ages 18 to 59.
 As the USCCB explains, “When fasting, a person is permitted to eat one full meal, as well as two smaller meals that together are not equal to a full meal.”
 You can still take your loved one on a date.
 Just pick a seafood dinner, and make sure it’s your only full meal of the day.
 Don’t forget to put on your little black ash.

 3. Hold on to that candy.

 Did someone give you Valentine’s day candy or chocolate?
 No problem!
 Why not eat it a day early, on Fat Tuesday, or depending on what you’re giving up for Lent, why not save it for Sunday?
 Sundays during Lent are not fasting days.
-Don’t you just love
+Don’t you just love that?

 4. Say "I love you."